 $ sudo snap unalias my-vlc Removed: - vlc as my-vlc

-Some applications may also be exposed as daemons which run in the background automatically when the snap is installed.
+Some applications may also be exposed as daemons or services which run in the background automatically when the snap is installed.